Rafael1s/Pygame-Projects/Game-of-Life/README.md

-In this project, Conwey's game of life is implemented The application game_of_live.ipynb (see version 120x100) has the following very simple user interface:
+In this project, Conwey's game of life is implemented.
+The fronend of the notebook **game_of_live.ipynb** (see version 120x100)
+has the following interface:

 * Enter - start the game
 * Esc   - escape from the game